 But I would also call attention to what happens when a revisionist power inside a country wants to take control, which is what’s happening in this country right now.
 I don’t have the data, and I can’t tell you statistically what percentage of the time that competition between internal factions leads to a domestic conflict.
 But what I can tell you is that I’ve been tracking hundreds of conflict indicators since the presidential campaign of 2016, and it’s led me to believe that we are undoubtedly already in a low intensity conflict.

 We’re barely scratching the surface of this conflict, but I hope this helps you understand how conflict in America is shaping up.
 It’s my job as an intelligence analyst to provide a better, bigger picture of what’s happening and where we could be headed next.

 If you liked this video, I’d ask a few favors from you.
-First, like this video and subscribe to this channel.
+First, please share this article with others who may be interested.
 Second, if you’d like more timely updates, join my free newsletter where each week I blog about big picture developments.
 And lastly, if want access to my intelligence reporting, you can become a member of Forward Observer.
 Along with my daily report, you’ll also get access to monthly intelligence summaries and my quarterly Strategic Warning briefs, where I outline my expectations of where this conflict is headed next.
-I’ll put a link in the description.
 Until next time, be well and stay out front.